We Eat Responsibly! – Nieklu b’Responsabbiltà!

-We Eat Responsibly Malta Newsletter no. 1 now available here!
+We Eat Responsibly Malta Newsletter 1 available here!

-The pilot project “We Eat Responsibly” brings together nine EU countries including Malta.
-Drawing on their experience and the realities in their respective countries the partners will seek to build a school program that addresses the crucial issue of food consumption.
-Through an action-oriented approach based on the tried and tested 7 steps Eco-Schools methodology, youths will develop critical thinking, knowledge, skills and attitudes to become global citizens and challenge themselves to adopt new food behaviour patterns.
+The pilot project “We Eat Responsibly” brought together nine EU countries including Malta.
+Drawing on their experience and the realities in their respective countries the partners built a school program that addresses the crucial issue of food consumption.
+Through an action-oriented approach based on the tried and tested 7 steps Eco-Schools methodology, youths develop critical thinking, knowledge, skills and attitudes to become global citizens and challenge themselves to adopt new food behaviour patterns.

 THE PROJECT’S SUPPORTERS:

 Dr Ċensu Caruana (Lecturer on Responsible Food Consumption, Centre for Environmental Education and Research)